viscommworkshop/viscommworkshop.github.io/index.md

 VisComm seeks contributions addressing questions inclduing:

 - How should visualization adapt to the more diverse audience for communication, which includes a wider range of demographics, visualization literacy, etc. than analysis?
-- When is a communicative visualization successful, and how do we measure that This might include web analytics, eye tracking, or even galvanic skin response, etc.
+- When is a communicative visualization successful, and how do we measure that?
+This might include web analytics, eye tracking, or even galvanic skin response, etc.
-- How can practitioners build visualizations that communicate successfully, and are there visualization techniques (like “chart junk”) that are particularly effective in that role?
+- How can practitioners build visualizations that communicate successfully?
+Are there visualization techniques (like “chart junk”) that are particularly effective in that role?
 - Are there models that can guide and guide effective communicative visualization, possibly derived from theories of aesthetics, memory, metaphor, or persuasion?
-- What application areas are still emerging, and how might they shape communicative visualization?
+- Which application areas are still emerging for communicative visualization, and how might they shape it?
-- What sorts of tools do we need to help practitioners build communicative visualizations?
+- What tools do we need to help practitioners build communicative visualizations?

 We are also looking for visual case studies that demonstrate the success or failure of projects in data journalism, public health, etc. The goal is to see a broad range of examples and learn about the reasoning behind design decisions.